rocket-pool/RPIPs/RPIPs/RPIP-46.md

 - If `increase_no_share_seal_count` reaches 1, the pDAO should (a) consider adding seals, (b) consider stepping up `no_share` themselves, and (c) consider decreasing `reth_share`
 - When there are large changes to the system (eg, Saturn 2 release), do note that some volatility is expected and should be considered when acting
 - If we are approaching the self-limits described in [RPIP-17](RPIP-17.md), the pDAO should act to limit one or both of rETH demand (via reducing RPL inflation spend on rETH demand and/or lower `reth_share`) or NO supply (via lower `no_share`).
 This would result in higher `surplus_share` (or lower RPL inflation).

+## Security Considerations
+- `no_share_seal`s are intended to be used in a particular way, but the security council may misuse them
+  - This can be mitigated by limiting `no_share_seal_count`; eg, it can start high while the market is not well understood, but most of the time thereafter it can be at zero or one
+  - The pDAO may also replace the security council if it misuses its power
+- There is an acknowledged conflict of interest around `voters` controlling `voter_share`
+  - There is an attempt to mitigate abuse by requiring a supermajority; nonetheless, that still depends on enough well-intentioned voters acting to defend the interests of other groups within the Rocket Pool community
+- Attracting desirable vote-eligible share may not be trivial
+  - While we have a heuristic to increase incentives for vote-eligible RPL, it may not move as fast as the market
+  - RP allows for node operation with a separate RPL and ETH provider; this may limit the desired alignment of the voter
+- Vote-elgibility may not be a strong proxy for "active voters"
+  - The incentives describe only incentivize staking vote-eligible RPL
+  - It will be important to supervise how much of the vote-eligible RPL is actually voting and/or delegating
+    - There was some discussion around incentivizing voting more directly, but (a) they were complicated and (b) there's a fear that while voting can be incentivized, _informed/thoughtful_ voting cannot

 ## Historic revenue share values
 | Date                         | Share Settings                                                                     |